Greece–Malta relations

-Since 2004, Greece has an embassy in Valletta and accredited its first ambassador to Malta.
-Before that date the Greek embassy in Rome was accredited for Malta.
+Since 2004, Greece has had an embassy in Valletta and accredited its first ambassador to Malta.
+Before that date, the Greek embassy in Rome was accredited for Malta.
 Malta has an embassy in Athens and two honorary consulates in Piraeus and Thessaloniki.
+The current Ambassador of Malta to Greece is H.E.
+Mr Joseph Cuschieri.

 The two countries share membership of the European Union and of the Union for the Mediterranean.

+History

+The Greeks have had connections with Malta since ancient times (see Greeks in Malta).

+The Greek revolutionary Rigas Feraios, in his work Thourios, also addresses the inhabitants of Malta, asking them to support a revolution against the Ottoman Empire.
+In fact, he emphasizes that "Greece" is requesting this help, "seeking assistance with a motherly voice."

+In verses 83–86, he writes: